fossasia/eventyay-tickets/doc/api/resources/reviews.rst

 .. http:get:: /api/events/{event}/reviews

    Returns a list of all reviews the authenticated user/token has access to.
+For organisers, this includes all reviews on the event except for talks the requesting user has submitted.
+For reviewers it will include all reviews they have access to, which may vary depending on track permissions and the current review phase.

    **Example request**: